Universal Health Services: Laurel Oaks Behavior Health Center

 On February 8, 2024, a lawsuit was filed against the company's Dothan, Alabama-based Laurel Oaks Behavioral Health Center and its CEO Janette Jackson which alleged that Laurel Oaks Behavior Health Center mishandled numerous incidents involving the assault of an eight-year-old boy residing in the facility.
 The boy was reportedly assaulted by his larger roommate while he residing at the facility for a week in 2022.
 Universal Health Services would be sued as well.
 The lawsuit also noted that a 40-year-old man was convicted in 2011 of sexually assaulting a teenage patient while employed at Laurel Oaks.
 A 17-year-old patient had been charged in 2014 with felony counts of first-degree sodomy as well.

+Provo Canyon School

+Provo Canyon School was the name two residential treatment centers operated by UHS before being shutdown by the Utah DHHS.
+The school was in media headlines for years as abuse was prominent throughout its history, including past owners.
+To name a few allegations, "using a cruel, unusual, or unnecessary practice on a child by withholding personal interaction, emotional response, or stimulation", and "depriving [children] (cilents) of water, rest, and the opportunity for toileting."

 Additional allegations

-On May 16, 2021, Detroit Free Press published an article exposing St. Simons By The Sea (formerly Focus By The Sea) in St. Simons Island, Georgia for recruiting patients from a local soup kitchen.
-St. Simons By The Sea contracts physician services with Southland MD in Thomasville, Georgia.
+On May 16, 2021, Detroit Free Press published an article alleging UHS partner St. Simons By The Sea (formerly Focus By The Sea) in St. Simons Island, Georgia recruited patients from a local soup kitchen for treatment that may have been coercive or medically unnecessary.